 Total syndicate cash flow derived from operating activities in the year was positive.
-The syndicate made a loss on the 2019 closing year of account which was covered utilising the excess FIS balance during 2022.
+The syndicate made a profit on the 2020 closing year of account which was retained as Funds in Syndicate to support capital.

 Capital

 A syndicate's capital requirements are determined through the submission and agreement by Lloyd's of a Solvency Capital Requirement ("SCR") adjusted by Lloyd's through the application of a market wide uplift of 35%.
 The uplifted SCR is referred to as the Lloyd's Economic Capital Assessment ("ECA").